 Here’s a video showing how paced-feeding looks like.

-If you’d like to know more details about benefit of paced-feeding, including 2 instructional videos on how to do it in upright and side-lying position, Katie from Balanced Breastfeeding has an awesome post about it.
+If you’d like to know more details about the benefit of paced-feeding, including 2 instructional videos on how to do it in an upright and side-lying position, Katie from Balanced Breastfeeding has an awesome post about it.
 Click here to read it.

 Now, having known how to safely bottle-feed your baby with expressed milk, there comes one big question.

 What if the baby refuses to drink from the bottle and only wants to nurse directly?